 - App Store Icon Missing on iPhone and iPad?
 Try Out These Tips to Get It Back

-- How to Stop AutoPlay Videos in App Store in iOS 11 on iPhone and iPad
+- How to Stop AutoPlay Videos in App Store on iPhone and iPad